onyedikachinzute/movie-booking-app/README.txt

 ## Setup

-1. Follow these steps accordingly.

-2. Run the create_db.py file in db

-3. Run the init_db.py file in db

-4. Run the Final table edits.py file in db

-5. Run the to add movies.py file in logic

-6. Run the to add shows.py file in logic
+1. Run the initdb.py file in the main directory (For first time setup only!!!)

-7. For admin users or clients, run the to add admin.py file in logic

-8. Run the main.py file in the main directory
+2. Run the main.py file in the main directory

 Install required Python packages
 `pip install psycopg2`